surfdemon/mind-body-care/README.md

 ## Reflection on Developments Process

 ### Successess
+  Overall I am happy with the design of the site and feel that it achieves what I set out to do.
+I tried to use Bootstrap classes ratehr than writing my own css and overall I think I managed to do a pretty good job at achieving that.

 ### Challenges
+  It was a fun challenge to use the Bootstrap classes as much as possible rather than my own.

 ## Final Thoughts
+  Overall this was a fun little project.
+I enjoyed going through the process of doing all the agile bits within Github and also creating the readme file.
+Doing the two of them along side creating each section of the site was a good way to keep track of what stage the project was at.

 ## Code Attribution

   * Bootstrap components such as the navbar and cards, the base code came from the Bootstrap website, based of their example code and then altered.
   * Google fonts css snippets taken from the Google fonts site and then altered.

 ## Final Improvements
+  The only section that I'm not keen on is the footer section.

+  There are some performance issues that have been highlighted by the Google PageSpeed tester that could be improved upon.
+Such as:

+  * Webp versions of the images
+  * Different sizes of the images for different devices

+  The contact form currently sends the data to Code Institutes form dump.
+If the site was going to be used for real, this would need to be changed so that the data is sent somewhere useful.